cemac/TropicalCyclones/ExisitingScripts/Python/README.md

 ## TO DO

-Run scripts and save output for later
+Run scripts and save output for later:
+* Olr_stamp:
+  * custom_cmap not included
+  * need to swap pickles to run
+* windspeed_stamp:
+  * Runs in python environment
+  * altered output location
+  * VERY slow